-- "Safeguarding is not just about protecting children from deliberate harm.
-It includes a wide range of issues relating to pupil's welfare, health and safety."
-(Inspecting safeguarding in early years, education and skills, Ofsted, September 2016).
+"Safeguarding is not just about protecting children from deliberate harm.
+It includes a wide range of issues relating to pupil welfare, health and safety."
+(Inspecting safeguarding in early years, education and skills, Ofsted, 2022).

-- All safeguarding policies will be reviewed on an annual (minimum) basis by the Governing Body which

-has responsibility for oversight of school safeguarding and child protection systems.
-The Designated

-Safeguarding Lead / Head Teacher will ensure regular reporting on safeguarding activity and systems

-in school to the Governing Body.
-The Governing Body will not receive details of individual pupil

-situations or identifying features of families as part of their oversight responsibility.
+All safeguarding policies will be reviewed on an annual (minimum) basis by the Trustees who have responsibility for oversight of safeguarding and child protection systems.
+The Designated Safeguarding Lead will ensure regular reporting on safeguarding activity and systems in the school to the Governing Body.
+The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility.

-- The school acknowledges that this policy will incorporate a range of specific safeguarding issues including (but not limited to):
+The school acknowledges that this policy will incorporate a range of specific safeguarding issues including (but not limited to):

 - Bullying (including cyberbullying)

+- Child-on-Child abuse (including sexual violence and sexual harrasment between children in schools)

-- Children Missing Education (CME)
+- Children Missing in Education (CME)

-- Child missing from home or care
+- Children missing from Home or Care

 - Child Sexual Exploitation (CSE)

+- Child Criminal Exploitation (CCE)

+- County Lines

-- o Domestic violence
+- Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

 - Faith abuse

 - Female Genital Mutilation (FGM)

 - Forced marriage

 - Gangs and youth violence

 - Gender based abuse and violence against women and girls

 - Hate

 - Honour based abuse

 - Mental health

 - Missing children and adults

 - Online safety

 - Prevent duty (radicalisation and extremism)

 - Private fostering

-- o Relationship abuse
+- Relationship abuse

-- o Human trafficking and modern slavery
+- Human trafficking and modern slavery

+- Upskirting

 - Youth produced sexual imagery or "Sexting"

-(Also see Annex A within 'Keeping children safe in education' 2016 and appendix 3)
+(Also see Annex A within 'Keeping children safe in education' 2022 - A copy of this is kept in the staffroom)

-Every member of staff at Otford Primary School recognises that children experiencing specific safeguarding issues identified above are no different to safeguarding against any other vulnerability or concern and will be approached and responded to in the same way as protecting children from any other risks.
+Every member of staff at New School, Canterbury recognises that children experiencing specific safeguarding issues identified above are no different to safeguarding against any other vulnerability or concern and will be approached and responded to in the same way as protecting children from any other risks.

-4. Related Safeguarding Policies
+Related Safeguarding Policies

-- We are aware that safeguarding is fundamental to the welfare of all children in our care.
+We are aware that safeguarding is fundamental to the welfare of all children in our care.
 This policy is therefore one of a series in the school's integrated safeguarding portfolio and should be read in conjunction with the policies as listed below:

-- Positive Behaviour Policy
+- Positive Behaviour

 - Online Safety and Social Media

-- o Anti-Bullying
+- Anti-Bullying

-- Data Protection and Information Sharing
+- Data Protection and Information Sharing (Privacy)

-- Sex Education

-- Acceptable Use Policy
+- Mobile Phone and Camera Use

+- Personal and Intimate Care

 - Health and Safety

 - Attendance (Children Missing Education)

-- o Risk Assessments (e.g. school trips, use of technology)
+- Risk Assessments (e.g. school trips, use of technology)

 - First Aid and Accidents

-- Managing Allegations Against Staff
+- Complaints Policy Managing Allegations Against Staff

 - Code of Conduct for Staff (including Acceptable Use of Technology/AUP)

-- Whistle-Blowing
+- Safer Recruitment